sickrov/sickrov.github.io/README.md

 ```

 ### Modify PodSecurityPolicy
-Pod security policies controls the security policies about how a pod has to run.
+Pod security policies control the security policies about how a pod has to run.
 More info at:
 <https://kubernetes.io/docs/concepts/policy/pod-security-policy/>